 Release date: June 15th, 2021

-I received a complimentary ARC copy of The World That We Knew by Alice Hoffman from NetGalley and Simon & Schuster Canada in order to read and give an honest review.
+I received a complimentary ARC copy of The Abduction of Pretty Penny, A Daughter of Sherlock Holmes Mystery by Leonard Goldberg from NetGalley and Minotaur Books in order to read and give an honest review.

 ” … face-paced, intriguing, intelligent and captivating read that will keep you turning pages! …”

 A fan of this series author Leonard Goldberg certainly didn’t disappoint.
 In this instalment of the Daughter of Sherlock Holmes series, Joanna Watson the infamous daughter of the late Sherlock Holmes, her husband, and father-in-law Dr John Watson are pulled into yet another investigation one with echoes of an infamous serial killer who stalked Whitechapel years before.
 Mrs. Emma Adams, pub owner, and playwright at the Whitechapel playhouse turns to Joanna for help when her lead actress and friend Penny Martin disappears.
 When people are convinced she just ran away the clues lead to something much more sinister which Joanna is determined to get to the bottom of.
 The urgency increases when a string of grotesque murders of young women in the Whitechapel area occur it appears the infamous Jack the Ripper is making his encore.
 “Jack” is thrilled by Joanna’s challenge and is determined to claim fame for “besting” the daughter of Sherlock Holmes.
 The closer Joanna gets to revealing his identity the more dangerous life becomes for her and her loved ones.